 VERDICT: Adobe Fresco app combines the favorite features of Adobe Illustrator Draw and Photoshop Sketch for iPad, as well as several innovations.
 But the main problem in that Adobe claims that this application is free.

-The free version of this Adobe drawing program is absolutely useless for almost everyone and works only for users to get acquainted with it.
+The free version of this Adobe drawing program is suitable only if you want to get acquainted with the program and can't afford to buy Adobe Illustrator.
 If you spend money on the subscription, you will get almost an ideal drawing application for iPad.

 Adobe recently released a new drawing application.
 The application is named after the Italian painting technique, which means applying water-based pigments to wet plaster.
 Later you will see why the program got such a name.